Bricktech2000/Notes/notes/random ideas.md

 ## README.yaml

-a standard for a file named something like README.yaml that describes the folder structure of a project. would make it easier for someone approaching a code base for the first time to "know where to start"
+a standard for a file named something like _README.[[yaml]]_ that describes the folder structure of a project. would make it easier for someone approaching a code base for the first time to "know where to start"

 ## large language model chatbot idea